Drake Jackson

-Drake Jackson (born April 12, 2001) is an American football defensive end for the San Francisco 49ers of the National Football League (NFL).
-He played college football at USC.
+Drake Jackson (born April 12, 2001) is an American professional football defensive end for the Washington Commanders in the National Football League (NFL).
+He played college football for the USC Trojans and was selected by the San Francisco 49ers in the second round of the 2022 NFL draft.

-Early years
+Early life

 Jackson attended Centennial High School in Corona, California.
 As a senior, he was The Press-Enterprise Defensive Player of the Year after recording 50 tackles and eight sacks.
 Jackson committed to the University of Southern California (USC) to play college football.

 College career

 Jackson started as a true freshman, recording 46 tackles and 5.5 sacks in 11 games in 2019.

 Professional career

+San Francisco 49ers

-Jackson was drafted in the second round with the 61st overall pick in the 2022 NFL Draft.
+Jackson was selected in the second round with the 61st overall pick in the 2022 NFL draft.
 In Week 3, against the Denver Broncos, he recorded his first NFL sack.

+In Week 1 of the 2023 season, Jackson recorded three sacks in the 49ers 30–7 win over the Steelers.
+He was placed on injured reserve on November 11, 2023.

+Jackson was placed on the reserve/PUP list on August 8, 2024, due to patellar tendon surgery he underwent the previous season.
+Jackson missed the entire 2024 season, before being waived by the 49ers on May 9, 2025.

+Washington Commanders

+On October 15, 2025, Jackson signed with the Washington Commanders and was placed on injured reserve the following day as a planned move to allow him to continue his patellar tendon surgery recovery from the previous season.